How does Heterophily Impact the Robustness of Graph Neural Networks? Theoretical Connections and Practical Implications: Empirical Evaluation

 \subsection{(Q3) Heterophily-adjusted GNNs are Certifiably More Robust}

 It is worth noting that robustness against specific attacks such as \nettack{} and Metattack does not guarantee robustness towards other possible attacks.
 To overcome this limitation, \emph{robustness certificates} provide guarantees (in some cases probabilistically) that attacks within a certain radius cannot change a model's predictions.
 Complementary to our evaluation on empirical robustness, we further demonstrate that heterophily-adjusted GNNs featuring our identified design are certifiably more robust than methods without it, thus answering (Q3).
-For GNN models, we include \method, GraphSAGE, CPGNN, GPR-GNN, FAGCN, GAT and GCN in this analysis.
-We exclude other models that either learn to rewrite the graph structure through the training process or require a recalculation of the low-rank approximation for every randomized perturbation as sampling on these models is infeasible.
-We use the same hyperparameters as in the benchmark study in \S\ref{sec:exp-benchmark-study}.
+For GNN models and datasets, we exclude {the larger Pubmed dataset} and models that learn to rewrite the graph structure through the training process, or require recalculation of the low-rank approximation or inverse of matrices (as used by GDC~\cite{klicpera_diffusion_2019}) for every randomized perturbation, as we find that sampling on {these setups} is computationally challenging.
+We use the same hyperparameters as the benchmark study in \S\ref{sec:exp-benchmark-study}.